fabiomux/kde-servicemenus/compose_with_betterbird/README.md

 ## Install

-The recommended method to install this service menu is through *Dolphin*:
+To keep the latest stable version installed, updated, and easily removed from the same interface, it is recommended to install this service menu through *Dolphin*:

 - From Settings > Context Menu > Download new services;
-- Search for "compose_with_betterbird";
+- Search for *Compose with Betterbird*;
-- Click on the *Install* button and select the localized archive of your choice.
+- Click on the *Install* button.

-That way the latest stable version is installed, updated, and easily removed from the same interface.

 Also, the *Discover* application can install it, but doesn't allow to select a localized version:

 - Under Application Addons > Servicemenu;
-- Search for: "compose_with_betterbird";
+- Search for: *Compose with Betterbird*;
 - Click on the *Install* button.

 For debugging purpose follow one of the other methods mentioned on the [project page][installation].